blinkchain/Proof-of-Concept-Yellowpaper/README.md

 ```

-## Vote of Confidence (Requirement)
+## Vote of Confidence

-> **Quick Info** 💡
+> **💡 Quick Info**
 >
 > **Vote of Confidence** - To scale the blink-network and avoid latencies due to incompetance to propagate transactions faster, the network decides on a vote to kick un-fit nodes as per its requirement.
 Vote of Confidence involves selection, voting, and elimination by increasing requirements for kicked nodes to participate in the election as a contestant.

 - Whitepaper Section 3.1.2, Active, Level: Node
-- Vote of confidence can improve requirement therby increasing the difficulty rate to join the producer cluster.
+- Vote of confidence (VoC) can improve requirement therby increasing the difficulty rate to join the producer cluster.
 Thus way better and bandwidth stronger nodes capable for faster propagation can join.
 - To eliminate nodes, the mean value of all selected bandwidth of nodes shall be taken as a threshold to vote on elimination
 - Each node shall have a rate of elimination percentage for which it can vote.
 This is to offload decentralization ethics towards node-operators.
 Minimum the rate of elimination, maximum the decentralization of the network.
 - Each node can vote on un-fit nodes below its rate of elimination of the mean value, till the next selection of bandwidth-proofs.
 The VoC result will be published before the Selection of Bandwidth Proofs.